datajoint/datajoint-docs/src/welcome.md

 The DataJoint ecosystem is divided into 2 distinct areas:

-+ **Core**: Fully open-source projects built and designed specifically to support the [DataJoint Mantra](../concepts/mantra/).
++ **Core**: Fully open-source projects built and designed specifically to support the [DataJoint Mantra](../concepts/mantra).

-+ **Elements**: Fully open-source, data pipelines for neuroscience built with [DataJoint Core](/core).
++ **Elements**: Fully open-source, data pipelines for neuroscience built with [DataJoint Core](../core).

 ## Citation

-If your work uses the DataJoint API's and DataJoint Elements, please cite the respective Research Resource Identifiers (RRIDs) and manuscripts.
+If your work uses the DataJoint APIs and DataJoint Elements, please cite the respective Research Resource Identifiers (RRIDs) and manuscripts.

 + DataJoint API for Python or MATLAB
   > Yatsenko D, Reimer J, Ecker AS, Walker EY, Sinz F, Berens P, Hoenselaar A, Cotton RJ,